lat9/keep_cart/README.txt

 VERSION HISTORY
 ===============
+v2.0.4, 20230627, torvista, lat9
+    - Correct "not expiring" cookie; last item cannot be removed from the cart.

 v2.0.3, 20221227, lat9, prosela, torvista
     - Log configuration errors only once per customer session.
     - Prevent PHP warnings by expiring a "Keep Cart" cookie if its data is invalid.